oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-find-your-mac-address/rule.md

 ---

-​To help with automation you can use the MAC address of your mobile device to match when it joins the company wifi.
+To help with automation you can use the MAC address of your mobile device to match when it joins the company wifi.
 This allows you to:

 - Automatically log when you come in or out (See [Do you know the best way to see if someone is in the office?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=1f63c01f-cad4-4f24-bc3c-9f870112b6fa) ) <br>
 - Announce your presence to the rest of the office